Blendify/blender-manual/trunk/blender_docs/manual/editors/graph_editor/introduction.rst

    See :doc:`F-Curves </editors/graph_editor/fcurves/index>`.
 Keyframes
-   Keyframes are user-defined values on certain frames and are represented by little black squares.
-   These become orange if selected.
+   Keyframes are user-defined values on certain frames and are represented by little black squares which become orange if selected.

    See :doc:`Keyframes </animation/keyframes/index>` for more information.
 Handles